 Financial liabilities that are not (a) contingent consideration of an acquirer in a business combination, (b) held-for-trading, or (c) designated as at FVTPL, are subsequently measured at amortised cost using the effective interest method.
-At the reporting date, the Group had only financial liabilities classified as those to be measured at amortised cost, with the exception of contingent consideration liability, assumed as a result of the business combination (Note 10), which was classified as at FVTPL.
+At the reporting date, the Group had only financial liabilities classified as those to be measured at amortised cost.